A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Blockchain

-Games and social media are typical applications in the Metaverse, where users can interact with other Metaverse participants for entertainment and socializing.
-Therefore, the game and social finance are also an essential part of the economic systems in the Metaverse.
-In common usage, Game Financial (GameFi) refers to decentralized applications (dapps) with economic incentives, i.e., play to earn~\cite{why2022olga}.
-Social Financial (SocialFi), on the other hand, means the social effect in the Metaverse that if there are more users in the Metaverse, the valuation of the platform is also higher~\cite{nie2018stackelberg}.
+Games and social media are typical applications in the Metaverse, where users can interact with avatars in the Metaverse for entertainment and socializing.
+Moreover, the game and social finance are also an essential part of the economic systems in the Metaverse.
+In common usage, Game Financial (GameFi) refers to decentralized applications (dApps) with economic incentives, i.e., play to earn~\cite{why2022olga}.
+Similarly, Social Financial (SocialFi) means the social acceptance and effects in the Metaverse that if there are more users in the Metaverse, the valuation of the Metaverse is also higher~\cite{nie2018stackelberg}.
 The authors provide a comprehensive and detailed overview of blockchain games in~\cite{min2019blockchain}.
-They conclude that blockchain can have epochal significance for the gaming industry.
-Specifically, blockchain enables transparency of rules in-game applications, validation of ownership of digital assets, and reuse of assets in games through decentralization and distributed ledger.
-Game funding in the Metaverse consists of three main components.
-First, resource-limited edge devices need to buy game services from edge/cloud servers to participate in these colorful Metaverse worlds.
-Second, how the blockchain-based economic system in the Metaverse game allows players to trade with other users in the game.
-Third, the Metaverse enables players to increase their satisfaction and participate in the Metaverse game with greater enthusiasm.
+Specifically, GameFi and SocialFi in the Metaverse consist of three main components.
+First, players with resource-constrained edge devices can purchase Metaverse services from edge/cloud servers to access 3D virtual worlds.
+Second, the blockchain-based economic system in the Metaverse allows players to trade with other players and VSPs for digital or fiat currencies.
+Third, the value of assets created by players in the virtual worlds might cover the fees charged by PSPs, and thus increasing player satisfaction and enabling players to immerse in the Metaverse with greater enthusiasm.